netcinematics/node_dashboard_server/libz/aEXTRAa.md

 Whenever the intellect of all_human_mind is MEASURED, one option is to COUNT_ACTZ.

-Another measure_of_aEXTRa is to COUNT_WORDZ.
+Another measure_of_aEXTRAa is to COUNT_WORDZ.
+Another measure is to COUNT_VIEWZ.

 Also, on the potentially infinite spectrum,

 awareness of all_human_mind, can be generalized to: aLIMITa and aEXTRAa.